rudedudezz/Security-System/README.md

 # Security-System Using Arduino

-It's a security system to monitor a door or window and would determine, whether the door/window is closed or opened by using laser sensor.
+The security system is used to monitor a door or window and would determine, whether the door/window is closed or opened by using laser sensor.
 In order to alter the states, a pin must be entered using a number pad.
 Additionally, there is a display which shows the current state of the door/window.

 1.FUNCTIONAL REQUIREMENTS